rdeepak2002/DeepsEngine/README.md

   - change line 89 of 'glad.h' (located in /usr/local/include/glad) from '#include <KHR/khrplatform.h>' to '#include <khrplatform.h>'
 - CMake (refer to below commands)
 - GLFW (refer to below commands)
-  - change lines 12 and 20 (GLFW paths) of 'engine/CMakeLists.txt' if necessary
 - GLEW (refer to below commands)
-  - change lines 11 and 19 (GLEW paths) of 'engine/CMakeLists.txt' if necessary
 - OpenCV (refer to below commands)
-  - change line 8 (OpenCV path) of 'engine/CMakeLists.txt' if necessary

 Intel Mac: